Certified Whiskey Specialist (CWS)

 Candidates please note: The book contains a good amount of travel/experiential narrative that captures individual impressions of the author.
 You will only be responsible for facts, and not merely subjective impressions or opinions shared in the book.

-Candidates should expect at least one exam question about each of the producers listed below (but not about their specific bottlings), and several detailed questions derived from the sections on production, overarching whiskey concepts, and regional knowledge, plus the glossary.
+Candidates should expect at least one exam question about each of the producers listed below, and several detailed questions derived from the sections on production, overarching whiskey concepts, and regional knowledge, plus the glossary.

 Tasting of mentioned producers is much advised for better understanding of styles, though not required for this exam.